StevenBlack/vocab/vocabulary.md

 ### caparison
 To dress sumptuously; to gussy up.
-The word originally referred to the ornamental covering for a horse, it has come to be used for people as well.

 ### capriccio